 To put it bluntly, with the extra strain stretching my pinkie over to the control key left of the "A" key, where Micro-Pro, Teletype Corporation, IBM, and everyone else KNOWS it should be located for the best productivity, the joint area between my pinkie and the next finger started hurting like heck!
 My work throughput went in to the wastebasket!

 So here's one more thing to look at... is there anything you wear that constricts the flow of lymph in your hand?
-Any kind of tight elastic band, tight sweater or shirt sleeve?
+Any kind of tight elastic band, tight sweater, watch band, or shirt sleeve?
 Or for the ladies, nighties with tight elastic on the sleeves?
 So often, I see the persons with complaints wearing tight sweaters with a piece of tissue paper stuffed in a tight sleeve, rather than in a non-existent pocket.

 Or maybe you are resting the hand on a sharp corner, thus restricting the flow of lymph fluids?